Oil Thickener

 Use oil additives to thicken the viscosity of the oil.

 The oil is already viscous.
-But there are times when it needs to be thicker than it should.
+But there are times when it needs to be thicker than it should be.
 Sometimes in cooking, you need a thicker oil to make the food ingredients cling more easily.
-The same goes with an older car, which requires more viscous oil to protect its worn our engine bearings.
+The same goes for an older car, which requires more viscous oil to protect its worn engine bearings.
 To thicken the oil, it uses additives such as oil thickeners.
 There are several techniques used to thicken the oil.

 Generally, oil becomes thinner as temperature increases.
-Thus, oil additives are added to increase or stabilize the viscosity.
+Thus, an oil thickener additive is added to increase or stabilize the viscosity.
 Scientifically Treated Petroleum or STP is used to thicken the oil.
 You can add STP to engine oils while it’s warm.
-You can increase the viscosity of the engine oil by 10%, adding 300 ml of STP to 3 liters of engine oil.
+Adding 300 ml of STP to 3 liters of engine oil can increase the viscosity of the engine oil by 10%.
 You can also use Lucas Heavy Duty Oil Stabilizer to resist thinning when the engine temperature rises.

 What are the oil thickeners used for cooking oil?